Canada country profile

 1763 - Under the Treaty of Paris, Britain acquires all French colonies east of the Mississippi including New France, which becomes the colony of Quebec.

-1774 - The Quebec Act recognises the French language and the Roman Catholic religion in the colony.
+1774 - The Quebec Act recognises the French language and Roman Catholicism in the colony.

 1776 onwards - Loyalist refugees from the American War of Independence settle in Nova Scotia, Prince Edward Island, Quebec and Ontario.